 Food as Play for Cats – DIY Cat Toys

-Be mindful that your Pets grief reaction can be very different to that of their Human family members.
-Your pet’s reaction may be delayed, or even show no grief reaction.
+Be mindful that your pets grief reaction can be very different to that of their human family members.
+Your pet’s reaction may be delayed and some may show no grief reaction at all.
 You may also have a pet who grieves more than his or her human family members.
 All of these possibilities are completely okay.

-Be aware of projecting or putting your own feelings onto your Dog or Cat. e.g. you may comment “he/she looks sad” when in fact they are just concentrating on something.
+Be aware of projecting or putting your own feelings onto your pet. e.g. you may comment “he/she looks sad” when in fact they are just resting or concentrating on something.

 Give your pet attention and comfort whenever you can, remembering, not at times of unwanted behaviour though.

 The most important thing to remember is that your own grief is just as important as your pets.
 In some cases, the loss of a pet can affect your ability to bond and spend time with the other pets in the family.
 If you feel this might be happening for you, try to ask for help from family, friends or your Veterinarian, or contact Sunset Vets for information about our pet loss support services.